rocrill/crock-on/README.md

 ![Image of Device responsiveness](static/images/responsive_firstdraft.png)

-Crock-on is a recipe sharing blog website
+Crock-on is a recipe sharing blog website.
+It aims to provide users with easy recipe ideas that their fellow amateur cooks have shared.
+It aims to be accessible to every level of cook, and also to serve as a place where people can share their own recipes and interact with other cook's recipes without having to go through the motions of setting up their own cookery blog.

 ## User Experience (UX)

 ### Project Goals

-* To create a
+* To create a recipe blog for users to (i) browse other user recipes for recipe ideas and inspiration, and (ii) create a blog that amateur cooks can sign up to to share their recipes with the blog community and engage with other community members' posts.

 ### User Goals